stefanprodan/swarm-gcp-faas/README.md

 ### Usage

-Create a Docker Swarm cluster with three managers and two workers:
+Create a Docker Swarm cluster with three managers and three workers:

 ```bash
 # create a workspace